-Cécile Fabre is a professor of political philosophy at the University of Oxford and currently a senior research fellow at All Souls College, Oxford.
+Cécile Fabre is a professor of political philosophy at the University of Oxford and a senior research fellow at All Souls College, Oxford.
 She has just completed an eight year long project on the ethics of war and peace and is currently working on a research project on the ethics of foreign policy.

-Cécile Fabre is a professor of political philosophy at the University of Oxford and currently a senior research fellow at All Souls College, Oxford.
+Cécile Fabre is a professor of political philosophy at the University of Oxford and a senior research fellow at All Souls College, Oxford.
 She has just completed an eight year long project on the ethics of war and peace and is currently working on a research project on the ethics of foreign policy.

 How did you first get interested in writing about war?